Adding an A to STEM

-The tendency to attribute symbolic meaning to acronyms we use in our daily life made me think about the meaning behind the educational philosophy of STEM (Science, Technology, Engineering and Math), and the recent capitulation to add the letter A, for Art, thus turning STEM into STEAM.
-While a minor change in terms, the meaning could be profound.
+We tend to attribute symbolic meaning to the acronyms we use in our daily life.
+I was think about the meaning behind the educational philosophy of STEM (Science, Technology, Engineering and Math), and the recent capitulation of educational leaders to add the letter A.

 Steam, on the other hand, is an “invisible vapor into which water is converted when heated to the boiling point.”
 Steam is water which has become free of the earth, air born, an ethereal mist, shape-shifting and mysterious.
 Steam, though immaterial, is also powerful!
 The industrial age was born of it.

 So, the simple addition of the letter A to an educational acronym, as well as the simple act of adding Art to the Science/Tech mix, if treated seriously, has the power to catapult the education system, and society at large into a new and powerful way of thinking about our future.